Generative Bayesian Optimization: Generative Models as Acquisition Functions: Experiments

 For our final set of experiments we present two real protein optimization tasks.
-These experiments have been adapted from \citet{stanton2022accelerating} where the aims are to maximize the stability and solvent accessible surface (SASA) of the proteins respectively.
+These experiments have been adapted from \citet{stanton2022accelerating} where the aims are to maximize the stability and solvent accessible surface area (SASA) of the proteins, respectively.
 The black-box is the FoldX molecular simulation software \citep{Schymkowitz2005foldx}, and is wrapped by \textsc{poli} \citep{Gonzalez-Duque2024poli}.
 We chose the \texttt{mRouge} red fluorescent protein ($M = 228$) as the base protein for the tasks.
-Both tasks were given $T=20$ rounds, a batch size of $B=64$, and an initial training set of $|\dataset_0| = 88$ as a subset from \citet{stanton2022accelerating}.
+Both tasks were run for $T=20$ rounds with a batch size of $B=64$ and an initial training set of $|\dataset_0| = 88$ as a subset from \citet{stanton2022accelerating}.
 Results are summarized in \autoref{fig:stability} for stability and \autoref{fig:sasa} for SASA.
 All variants of GenBO find the stability task challenging, along with the LaMBO-2 and random baselines.
 CbAS and especially VSD are better able to stabilize this protein.
+As shown by diversity scores in \autoref{fig:diversity-stability}, which we measure by averaging the Levenshtein distance across the batch in the same way as \citet{Steinberg2025variational}, algorithmic baselines with the lowest diversity yielded top performance, indicating that pure exploitation from around the starting dataset led to the highest outcomes.
 However, most variants of GenBO far outperform the baselines on the SASA task, and much more rapidly.
-We believe this is because this task favors extrapolation away from the prior, and the GenBO variants with no prior performed best.
+We believe this task favors extrapolation away from the prior, due to the high performance of GenBO variants with uninformative prior.
+In contrast to the stability, the diversity scores show that increasing exploration led to better outcomes for SASA (\autoref{fig:diversity-sasa}).